How to Create a Gantt Chart in Excel? - Gantt Chart Excel

-Step-by-Step Tutorial for Making a Gantt Chart in Excel
+Step-by-Step Gantt Chart Tutorial for Making a Gantt Chart in Excel

-Here are the steps to create a Gantt Chart in Excel
+How to Create a Gantt Chart in Excel?

 Open the Gantt Chart Template

-The Gantt tab in the excel ribbon will instantly load.
+The Gantt Menu tab in the excel ribbon will instantly load (see image below).

 Enter the Project Name, Worksheet Name, Project Lead and the Estimated/ Baseline Budget for the Project.